-Go to the highest part of your home or the roof as soon as the water starts to rise, fast.
+Go to the highest part of your home or the roof as soon as the water starts to rise too fast.

 4. Listen for Updates

 Keep a battery-operated radio in your preparedness stash.
-Getting fresh information about the disaster you are in is vital for your survival.
+Getting fresh information about the disaster you are in is vital to your survival.
 Any new development will help you calculate or plan your next move.

 5. Keep Utilities Powered Off